 Hybrid HIPAA Covered Entity: An organization where only selected areas deal with PHI.

 As a Hybrid HIPAA Covered Entity (CE), Missouri State University will protect electronic Protected Health Information (ePHI) by addressing Administrative Safeguards, Physical Safeguards, and Technical Safeguards.
-The subcategories under each of the three main categories will be links to the specific policies and will point to existing security policy where applicable.
+The subcategories under each of the three main categories will be linked to the specific policies and will point to existing security policy where applicable.
 This policy is based on Appendix A to Subpart C of Part 164 – Security Standards: Matrix, 68 Fed.
 Reg.
 8333, 8380 (Feb.
 20, 2003)

 Security Management Process: Information Security Risk Assessment and Management policy, Sanctions for Misuse